ethanmoffat/EOPubDecoder/README.md

 A sample site is available [here](http://ewmoffat.ddns.net:8080/EOPubDecoder).
 This site uses the default Endless Online PUB files.

+This site uses github webhooks to automatically update based on any changes that are committed to this repository.
+The site should always be in sync with the changes!

 # Configuration

 The configurable options are as follows: